Analysis | Why WhatsApp’s New Privacy Rules Are Sparking Alarm

 7. Who benefits from the privacy policy changes?

 Businesses, mainly.
 WhatsApp says companies will be able to use new tools to communicate with, and sell to, customers on Facebook’s platform.
 It also said that specifically for the messages exchanged between a user and a company, that business “can see what you’re saying and may use that information for its own marketing purposes, which may include advertising on Facebook.”
-But other beneficiaries include rival services such as Signal, the messaging app run by a foundation created by WhatsApp co-founder Brian Acton after he sold that company to Facebook.
-Signal, which relies on donations rather than advertisers for money, said it’s seen a surge in downloads following WhatsApp’s privacy policy update.
+But other beneficiaries include rival services such as Signal.
+On Jan.
+12, Signal shared data on Twitter that suggested downloads for Android phones jumped from an all-time total of about 10 million to more than 50 million in one day.
+On Jan.
+13, it was the most popular free app on Apple and Google’s stores in many countries, including the U.S., the U.K., and many others in continental Europe.
+By Jan.
+20, however, the app’s position in store charts had begun slipping.

 For more articles like this, please visit us at bloomberg.com